skylum1/Movie-Reccomender/README.md

 ## Movie Recommendation App

 Movies app  which is developed using Flutter and powered by tmdb API.
 It follows bloc architecture pattern and Inherited Widget.
-It also uses tensorflow lite model for recommendation.
+It also uses tensorflow lite model for offline recommendation.

 ### Youtube Demo